 Racing at the national level requires a lot of stuff.
 Semis full of stuff.

-2015 MotoAmerica Superbike champion, Cameron Beaubier pulls in to hand off his MonsterEnergy/Graves Yamaha YZF-R1 to be moved into the garage for the next round of set-up changes.
-The lower deck of the COTA grandstands is cantilevered over the pit lane putting fans (and photographers) literally on top of the action.
+2015 MotoAmerica Superbike champion, Cameron Beaubier pulls in to hand off his MonsterEnergy/Graves Yamaha YZF-R1 for the next round of set-up changes.
+The lower deck of the COTA grandstands is cantilevered over the pit lane putting fans and photographers literally on top of the action.

 The official introduction of the Yoshimura Suzuki Factory Racing team, their Suzuki GSX-R1000 bikes in 2016 race livery, and riders Roger Hayden (left) and Tony Elias (right).
 Jonathan Green asks the tough questions for Speed City Broadcast.

-It was pleasant surprise to see new top-level riders from outside the Americas at this test.
-They included Italian Claudio Corti, who was European Superstock 600 Champion in 2005 and competed in several international series including Moto2 and MotoGP.
-Claudio Corti expressed sentiments in this interview that he looked forward to racing in America where racing and rider talent still rises above the complex organizational and corporate priorities that dominate many international racing series.
+It was a pleasant surprise to see new top-level riders from outside the Americas coming to race in MotoAmerica.
+They included Italian Claudio Corti, a past European Superstock 600 Champion and a former rider in both Moto2 and MotoGP.
+Corti explained in this interview that he looked forward to racing in America where racing and rider talent still rises above the complex organizational and corporate priorities that dominate many international racing series.
 Other riders at the test included Tony Elias (Spain), inaugural Moto2 World Champion, and South African Sheridan Morais, successful veteran of multiple world-level championship series.

-Texas-size jumbo screens (note seating for size comparison) line both sides of the start-finish straightaway announcing the MotoGP races at COTA coming three weeks after the preseason test.
-The combined MotoGP and MotoAmerica event would include four days of practice and racing for the MotoAmerica series concurrent with the MotoGP classes.
-What a treat for fans!
-I was sorry not to make it back for the actual race weekend.
+Texas-size jumbo screens (note seating for size comparison) line both sides of the start-finish straightaway announcing MotoGP races taking place at COTA three weeks after the preseason test.
+The combined MotoGP and MotoAmerica event would include four days of practice and racing.